What It Really Means for Software Development

 A developer who understands security can review generated code critically.
 A developer who cannot is shipping vulnerabilities at AI speed.
 The productivity gains of vibe coding can become a liability if code review practices don’t evolve alongside adoption.

-The second risk is more structural and less discussed.
+The second risk is more structura.
 These tools have access to your entire development environment.
 When you use Claude Code, Codex, or Cursor in agent mode, the tool reads your files, your environment variables, your configuration, and potentially your credentials.
 That context is sent to external APIs operated by Anthropic, OpenAI, or Microsoft.
 For most consumer applications this is acceptable.
 For organizations working with proprietary

 codebases, regulated data, or sensitive infrastructure, this is a significant exposure that requires explicit policy decisions, not assumptions.